 10 Best Tours on Oʻahu, Hawaiʻi

-Given these experiences, this list is intended to narrow down all the many options into what is truly the best of the best, with a focus on guided tours that visitors generally have the best times with.
+That said, I have been fortunate to experience firsthand a number of the best and most popular excursions on the island, which has helped me narrow down all the options to what I see as the best of the best, with a focus on guided tours that visitors generally have the most positive experiences with!

-Considering this, there are a number of Oʻahu experiences that either require a tour, make the activity more hassle-free, or simply make things safer by booking a local guide.
+Considering all this, there are a number of Oʻahu experiences that either require a tour, make the activity more hassle-free, or simply make things safer by booking a local guide.

 Therefore, while I love recommending things to do in Hawaiʻi that can be explored on your own, I strongly suggest making reservations for these activities at the very least, as all these options either require or are better experienced with a professional guide.